dustinwhisman/dustinwhisman.com/pages/writing/how-to-use-google-analytics-without-breaking-the-law.md

 </script>
 ```

 Easy enough, just copy and paste that sucker into your `<head>` and voila!
 You’re collecting whatever data Google collects by default.
 I suspect that’s where it ends most of the time.
-In my experience, developers usually aren’t the ones given access to Google Analytics–they’re usually handed that code snippet by someone else.
+In my experience, developers usually aren’t the ones given access to Google Analytics—they’re usually handed that code snippet by someone else.

 If you’re lucky, that person might ask “What’s the deal with this banner?
 It says we need to check our consent settings for the European Economic Area.”
 You might make the reasonable assumption that that means no data is going to be collected in Europe until you do a little more configuration.
 Again, you’d be wrong!